The Troggs’ Garage-Rock Classic ‘Wild Thing’

 As for that distinctive solo midway through the single, that was not a flute but rather Presley playing an ocarina, a small clay pipe with holes in it.
 (They later explained that they thought the original demo recording had an ocarina solo, although it turned out to be the engineer blowing through his thumbs.)

-It took a while, but once “Wild Thing” charted, it soared, reaching #1 in the U.S. in just five weeks, staying there for two weeks (in the U.K. it reached #2).
+It took a while, but once “Wild Thing” charted, it soared, reaching #1 in the U.S. in just five weeks, on July 30, staying there for two weeks (in the U.K. it reached #2).
 “With a Girl Like You” proved so popular that it made it to #29 on its own.
 The Troggs continued to have a few more hits, including “I Can’t Control Myself” (#43, also in 1966) and “Love Is All Around,” a #7 hit in 1968.

 Related: What were the other big radio hits of 1966?